 I've been saying there's no good options.

-Remember, he caught carried the nuclear football for President Clinton, author of the bestseller dereliction of duty, an eyewitness account of how Bill Clinton compromised America's national security.
+Remember, he carried the nuclear football for President Clinton, author of the bestseller, Dereliction of Duty, an eyewitness account of how Bill Clinton compromised America's national security.

-Buzz, I guess that's uh well, I really should say Colonel.
+Buzz, I guess that's, well, I really should say, Colonel, forgive my familiarity.

-Um, but uh Colonel, I'm really thinking, uh, Colonel Patterson, I'm really beginning to think here that wow, everything Bill Clinton said this when he announced this great deal with North Korea.
+But Colonel, I'm really thinking, Colonel Patterson, I'm really beginning to think here that, wow, everything, Bill Clinton said this when he announced his great deal with North Korea.

 Before I take your questions, I'd like to say just a word about the framework with North Korea that Ambassador Galushi signed this morning.